tonyrog/varp/SYNTAX.md

 A propositional variables always start with a big letter like A,B,C, Foo ...
 A propositional variable name can also include a list of arguments like A(1,2) B(3) an empty list like D() is equivalent with D.
-This is can also be view as instances of perdicates.
+This can also be viewed as instances of predicates.

 A propositional variable argument can be an integer, declared literal, an ordered set of integers or a function application ( f(1,2) )